Upgrading NeoVim Config with Kickstart.nvim

 AstroNvim vs Kickstart

-While AstroNvim looks super cool, it has a hands-off approach to configuration which I don’t prefer.
-I would like to know why and what is inside my config files.
-So I searched for alternatives and I found Kickstart.
+While AstroNvim looks super cool, I don’t prefer its hands-off approach to configuration.
+I like to know what is inside my config files, and why.
+So I found an alternative: Kickstart.

 Kickstart.nvim: A launch point for your personal nvim configuration

-The author of Kickstart.nvim claims it’s not a framework.
-It’s more like a basic configuration to use as a starting point.
-It looked far more advanced and aesthetic than my current config even with the basic configurations.
+The author of Kickstart.nvim claims it’s not a framework; it’s a basic configuration to use as a starting point.
+Even with the basic configuration, it looked far more aesthetic than my current config.

 Here is a 30-minute video explaining everything about Kickstart.nvim by the author himself.
 If you don’t have the time, just watch the first 3 minutes for a quick introduction.